About the Taft Award

 A copy of each nominated book should be sent directly to each member of the Award Committee at the address listed in the Submission Guidelines.
 The Award is offered by the ILR School at Cornell University, in cooperation with the Labor and Working-Class History Association (LAWCHA).

-Please nominate books no later than December 15, 2015.
+Please nominate books no later than December 15, 2016.
 We will accept page proofs for books published during the last two weeks of December.
-The winner of this year's prize will be announced at the Spring LAWCHA meeting held at the annual OAH meeting in Providence, RI, April 7 - 10, 2016.
+The winner of this year's prize will be announced at the Spring LAWCHA meeting.

 Ileen A. DeVault